INDEX

 Small business impact: Minor or negligible impact on business, such as a profit impact of less than 100 million yen, little or no impact on business plans, or little or no interruption of business.

-We calculated the 2030 GHG emissions (Scope 1 and 2) based on growth projections and GHG reduction plans, then multiplied them by the IEA-projected carbon prices for both the 2°C and 4°C scenarios.
-The calculations are based on an exchange rate of 1 USD = 135 JPY.
+• GHG emissions for 2030 (Scope 1 and 2) are calculated based on current growth projections and GHG reduction plans, and are multiplied by the IEA carbon price for both the 1.5℃ and 4℃ scenarios.
+(Exchange rate 1$=145JPY)

 Risk Management